 Technology has had, and continues to have, a big impact on the recruitment industry.
 Over the years, technology has dramatically changed the recruitment landscape for the better.
-Generally speaking, recruiters can now recruit mostly without time and space constrains and have access to a diverse pool of suitable candidates.
+Generally speaking, recruiters can now recruit mostly without time and space constraints and have access to a diverse pool of suitable candidates.

 As recruitment technology advances, some might think that recruiting has become easier or more straightforward, but I can assure you that’s not always the case, even though, there are now many ways to stand out from the competition.

 So how do recruiters choose which candidates they submit for roles?

 Usually, a recruiter is mostly interested in the candidate’s previous experience within the required modules or skillset, their availability and notice period.
 These play a major part in the candidate shortlisting process.
 The size of the previous projects undertaken as well as the previous client reputation will improve a candidate’s chances to be put forward for a vacancy.
 Recruiters are more likely to select those candidates who have had long term experience with prestigious clients or the ones who have worked for the same client more than once.

 On top of this, any testimonials or positive references from previous managers/colleagues will act as a benefit.
 The same goes for country specific experience – if there is a rollout to a certain country, any previous experience within that country would be beneficial due to cultural awareness.